StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 Jalup flashcards for Anki feature perfect i(nfo)+1 material reviewed for correctness by native speakers, native audio, and bilingual to monolingual (Japanese in Japanese) transitioning.

 The website ran for 11 years from 2011 to 2022 before the announcement that Adam wanted to focus more on family life, and finally closed down in 2024.
+It was a fantastic resource with a wealth of information, guides, and motivational articles.
 Although the website is sadly gone, there is a community that still lives on!
 Join me `@Benzene` in the Jalup discord group [here](https://discord.gg/pCy8WPU)!

 The Jalup Anki decks are still available to purchace directly from Adam.
 Links are in the `#jalup-deck-info` channel of the JALUP Adventurers Discord.